SerjioValentes/react-task-list/README.md

 ## Classic React toDo app
 This is my third task list ...
-- First im made while watching tutorial
+- First I made while watching tutorial
-- next one im made myself - but im don't show this - believe me you don't want to see it ...
+- Next one I made myself - but I don't show this - believe me you don't want to see it ...
 - And finally - third one! - yeah, not  so good how in tutorials.
 But it is my little child ...

-### What im used here:
+### What I'm using here:
     - UseState - yeah good training for useState hook
-    - map and filter - but you can use what you want
+    - Map and filter - but you can use what you want
-    - using a LocalStorage to save data in browser store
+    - Using a LocalStorage to save data in browser store
-    - and catch some errors with try, catch
+    - Catch some errors with try and catch

 ### What this app can do:
-    - add new task
+    - adds new task
-    - delete task
+    - deletes task
-    - edit task
+    - edits task
-    - and marks task on finished
+    - marks finished task
-    - and save data on reload page
+    - Saves data on reload page